 Edge (4149 18th St, Castro), men's bar, weekly events and shows, "go-go studs" on the bar, DJs, TV sports, monthly shows and contests.

-Lone Star Saloon (1354 Harrison St, SOMA), "the original bear bar USA" they say, popular patio, leather and shirt shop; Thursday beer busts, 8pm to midnight and booze, bears, broads, and blunts cannabis nights.
+Lone Star Saloon (1354 Harrison St, SoMa), "the original bear bar USA" they say, popular patio, leather and shirt shop; Thursday beer busts, 8pm to midnight and booze, bears, broads, and blunts cannabis nights.
+Big Boy last Friday dances.

-San Francisco Eagle (398 12th St, SOMA), all-men leather/fetish/bear local institution, Mr San Francisco Leather contests, beer busts, back patio, live music nights.
+San Francisco Eagle (398 12th St, SoMa), all-men leather/fetish/bear local institution, Mr San Francisco Leather contests, beer busts, cigar socials, back patio, live music and movie nights.
+First Saturday Frolic electronic dance parties in animal costumes; second Saturday Pound Puppy puppy-masked go-gos, pups and SoMa daddies.

 Dance/ Event clubs

 Badlands (4121 18th St, Castro), popular, modern pop music dance club, younger blue jeans and A&F-dressed set, open daily from 2pm.
-Comfortable chill-out video lounge, Sunday beer busts, 2-8pm.
+Comfortable chill-out video lounge, Sunday afternoon beer busts.

 Endup (401 6th, at Harrison St, SOMA), laid-back urban dance scene, funky, freaky diversity.
 Seven nights of music and dancing, most popular weekends after other bars close.
 Sunday Sessions 8pm-4am.
 ShangriLa 4th Saturdays LGBT Asian club theme dance parties.